Cabazitaxel (By injection)

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how cabazitaxel works.
+- Some foods and medicines can affect how cabazitaxel works.
 Tell your doctor if you are using any of the following:

-- Atazanavir, carbamazepine, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, ritonavir, saquinavir, St John's wort, telithromycin, or voriconazole
+- Atazanavir, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, or voriconazole

 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, anemia, an infection, low platelets in the blood, or a weak immune system.
+- Tell your doctor if you have kidney disease, liver disease, anemia, an infection, or a history of stomach ulcer or bleeding.